 2. Krakow Old Town

-Miraculously escaped annihilation in the Second World War, Krakow Old Town is a national treasure and the pride of Poland.
-The district is home to multiple majestic buildings, priceless cultural monuments, atmospheric courtyards, as well as the 10th-century Rynek Glówny, the most expansive medieval market square in Central Europe.
+Miraculously escaping annihilation in the Second World War, Krakow Old Town is a national treasure and the pride of Poland.
+The district is home to multiple majestic buildings, priceless cultural monuments, and atmospheric courtyards, as well as the 10th-century Rynek Glówny, the most expansive medieval market square in Central Europe.

 Dominating the center of the market square is Krakow Cloth Hall – once the nucleus of international trade.
 Its history dates back to the Renaissance and is the city’s most recognizable icon.
 At its height, the hall was an important source of exotic imports from the East, such as spices from India, silk from China, as well as leather and wax from Russia.
 Overlooking the Cloth Hall is the St Mary’s Basilica in Brick Gothic style.
 Constructed in the 14th century, the church is characterized by two towers of different heights.
 It serves as one of the best examples of Polish Gothic architecture.

 Often referred to as the “Under Ground Salt Cathedral of Poland”, Wieliczka Salt Mine is the masterpiece of tens of generations of miners.
 It was opened in the 13th century and had been continuously operated until 2007, making it the world’s oldest salt mine in operation.
 Each year, this royal salt mine attracts more than one million visitors.
 And unlike many visitors might expect, the salt here does not have a white or crystalline look.
 It rather comes in naturally grey and resembles unpolished granite.